(Infographic: Australian Human Rights Commission)

 There have been considerable improvements made across workplaces with rigorous policies and reporting mechanisms put into place and used by many women successfully calling out this behaviour by men.
 In more and more cases they have also achieved recognition and appropriate responses from employers.
 For too many this behaviour still exists in overt and subtle ways within an organisations culture, and it is still going unchecked.

-WEL would like to hear from every woman about your historical and current experiences of workplace sexual harassment and abuse.
-Your responses will inform our submission to the Australian Human Rights Commission’s EVERYONE’s Business Inquiry into Workplace Sexual Harassment.
+Through the Tell WEL Survey we heard from woman across Australia about historical and current experiences of workplace sexual harassment and abuse.
+Responses informed our submission to the Australian Human Rights Commission’s EVERYONE’s Business Inquiry into Workplace Sexual Harassment.

 Sexual harassment is defined in the Sex Discrimination Act 1984 as any unwelcome sexual advance, request for sexual favours or conduct of a sexual nature in relation to the person harassed in circumstances where a reasonable person would have anticipated the possibility that the person harassed would be offended, humiliated or intimidated.